 A Residence Card is a special treat for the family members because the family is so important in Italy.

-Italian authorities tend to give a 2-year “Family Residence Permit” if you don’t insist for a 5-year Residence card.
-That might have to do with the fact that a Residence Card sets you free from controls for a long time and enjoys benefits for at least five years.
+Italian authorities tend to give a 1 or 2-year “Family Residence Permit” if you don’t insist on a 5-year Residence card.
+That might have to do with the fact that a Residence Card sets you free from bureacratic renewal procedures for a long time and enjoys benefits for at least five years.
 But the law is on your part.
 So it’s up to you to claim your rights and demand a Residence Card.

 Residence cards for Italian citizens’ family members are free of charge.